-Zozobra is the enemy of all that is good, and Santa Fe knows only too well the spell of darkness and despair that Old Man Gloom casts annually over the City of Holy Faith.
+Zozobra is the enemy of all that is good, and Santa Fe knows only too well the spell of darkness and despair that Zozobra casts annually over the City.

-This evil specter is a monster who exists and is reborn annually as a result of our own nefarious deeds throughout the year.
-In order to lure Old Man Gloom out of hiding, the city leaders invite him to Santa Fe's largest celebration, the annual Fiestas de Santa Fe.
-With his enormous ego urging him on, Zozobra accepts this invitation, recognizing it as his best opportunity to invade the heart of town, destroy all hope and happiness, and rob the city of its most precious possession, its hope.
+This doomful specter is a monster who is created and is reborn annually because of our own nefarious and woeful deeds throughout the year.
+In order to lure Zozobra out of hiding, the city leaders invite him to Santa Fe's largest celebration, the annual Fiestas de Santa Fe. (celebrating its 305th year in 2017) With his enormous ego urging him on, Zozobra accepts this invitation, recognizing it as his best opportunity to invade the heart of town, destroy all hope and happiness, and rob the city of its most precious possession, its hope.

-Zozobra appears at Fort Marcy Park at the appointed hour dressed in his finest black-tie attire.
-Despite the attendance of the Fiesta Court and anxious to embark upon his evil plans, Zozobra becomes disgruntled at the time he has been kept waiting.
-While the townsfolk gather, he angrily calls out for the children of Santa Fe to come to him, driving hope and happiness from their minds and replacing it with gloom and despair––they become his minions, the Gloomies.
-He asks his now-faithful army of the down-trodden to wreak havoc on the crowd, which he knew had created this fraudulent party to thwart his dark desires for domination.
-The Gloomies answer his summons, but a brave group of torch-bearing townspeople arrives to challenge the gloom.
-As if waking from a nightmare, the Gloomies return to reality and scatter at the sight of the bright light from the torches.
+Zozobra appears at Fort Marcy Park, just north of Santa Fe’s heart--the Plaza, at the appointed hour dressed in his finest black-tie attire.
+Despite the attendance of the Fiesta Court and anxious to embark upon his sinister plans, Zozobra becomes disgruntled at the time he has been kept waiting.
+While the townsfolk gather, Zozobra casts a spell over the children of Santa Fe to come to him, driving hope and happiness from their minds and replacing it with gloom and despair––they become his minions, -Gloomies.
+He asks his now-faithful army of the down-trodden Gloomies to wreak havoc on the city.
+Zozobra knew the citizens had created this fraudulent party to capture him.
+The Gloomies begin his wicked plan, but a brave group of torch-bearing townspeople arrives to challenge the gloom.
+As if waking from a nightmare, the Gloomies children return to reality and scatter at the sight of the bright light from the torches.

 Under a sky lit by celebratory fireworks, the flames consume Zozobra, and he collapses at last into a smoking pile of embers.
-The crowd dances joyfully as they sing the Fiesta Song, and the centuries-old Fiestas de Santa Fe return to bring happiness to the people of the City of Holy Faith, La Villa Real de Santa Fe de San Francisco de Asis.
+The crowd dances joyfully as they sing the Fiesta Song, and the centuries-old Fiestas de Santa Fe return to bring happiness and hope to the people of Santa Fe.
 Having vanquished gloom for yet another year, the Fire Spirit disappears into the starry night.
 But alas, gloom will rise again out of man's failings, faults, and selfishness to accumulate in the next year's Zozobra.
-And once again, the Fire Spirit will be summoned to overcome gloom in an ageless dance that mirrors the eternal battle between darkness and light.
+And once again, the Fire Spirit must be summoned to overcome gloom in an ageless dance that mirrors the eternal battle between darkness and light.